15 Jobs AI Will Replace by 2030 | Gaper.io

 2026-2029

 Route optimization AI has been replacing dispatchers in freight logistics since 2018.
 Uber’s driver allocation system and food delivery dispatch are fully algorithmic.
 Platform-based ride dispatch eliminated an entire generation of taxi dispatchers.
-For freight dispatchers, AI systems like project44 and FourKites optimize multi-carrier shipment routing in real time, handling the coordination tasks that previously required human dispatchers.
-The gap risk is highest in commercial trucking and regional freight.
+For freight dispatchers, AI systems like project44 and FourKites optimize multi-carrier shipment routing in real time, handling coordination tasks that previously required human dispatchers.
+The displacement risk is highest in commercial trucking and rideshare sectors.

 Job #10